WSU-kduncan/ceg3120-LaceyDelaney/git-guide.md

 - git status will no longer show these as files to be added.
 - is used to exclude libraries files that need to be built per system, keep excess and secrets off Github.

+GITHUB

+pull requests: Forum like interface on GitHub where you can request changes to be merged.
+Command: git pull
+- fetch (content from remote) and merge it into your local repo copy.

+ssh authentication to repositories steps
+1. ssh-keygen -t ed25519 -C "your_email@example.com"
+2. .ssh
+3. .ssh/authorized keys : List of PUBLIC keys
+4. .ssh/known_hosts : first connection requres identity signature
+5. .ssh/config way to manage keys & create "aliases"
+6. Need to copy key into github settings.